How to Dehydrate Pumpkin

 • 1/2 cup of water

-*To make fresh pumpkin puree: Cut a small pumpkin in half, remove the seeds, and bake in the oven cut-side-down on a baking sheet for 45-50 minutes at 375°F (190°C) or until the pumpkin is soft and the skin can be easily pricked with a fork.
-Scoop out the pumpkin and blend until smooth.
-Measure out 1 cup for this recipe and save the rest for another use.
+*To make fresh pumpkin purée: Cut a small pumpkin in half, remove the seeds, and bake in the oven cut-side-down on a baking sheet for 45-50 minutes at 375°F or until the pumpkin is soft and the skin can be easily pricked with a fork.

-How to Make Downright Delicious
+How to Make Delicious Pumpkin Dog Treats!

-1. Preheat your oven to 375°F (190°C).
+1. Preheat your oven to 375°F.

 4. Slowly add the dry ingredients to the pumpkin mixture.
 Stir until it's all combined.
 If the dough is too dry, add water gradually until it reaches a workable doughy consistency.